(En)countering Europe as Global, Othered & Transperipheral Voices

 - co-organise conference panels, lectures, methodological workshops, reading groups, and so on.

-This initiative is convened by Szilvia Nagy and Antonio Salvador M. Alcazar III.
+This initiative is co-convened by Szilvia Nagy and Antonio Salvador M. Alcazar III.
+We have worked closely with Anissa Bougrea, Alvaro Oleart, Izabella Wódzka, Jan Orbie, and Rahel Weldeab Sebhatu as co-organisers.
 If you are interested in joining this network, please sign up here.

 OUR READING GROUP USUALLY RUNS ON THE LAST WEDNESDAY EVENING EACH MONTH (CET).